jaydenaung/K8s-SAProbe/README.md

 P@ssw0rd
 ```

-> Note: ALWAYS encrypt your etcd to avoid exposure like this!
+> Note: ALWAYS encrypt your `etcd` to avoid exposure like this!

+And if you see the probe script discover and expose secrets when it shouldn't, that means you have excessive permission issues with the roles that are attached to service accounts!
+Time to tighten RBAC and encrypt `etcd`!